 It began with just nine colleagues sharing stories on film and online, and has since grown to include nearly 200 stories.
 Barclays says there has been an overwhelmingly positive response to the campaign, with improvement in trust and engagement attitudes among employees, as well as an increase in retaining talent as more employees successfully return to work after a mental health-related leave of absence.

-Employees want timely, personalised support for their wellness efforts and they expect to be able to access it all on their smartphone or tablet, whenever and wherever they are.
-They want it integrated with their Fitbit or other wearable tech.
+Employees want timely, personalized support for their wellness efforts and they expect to be able to access it all on their smartphone or tablet, whenever and wherever they are.
+They want it integrated with their FitBit or other wearable tech.

 The choice of digital wellness platforms and mobile apps is growing, and HR managers are seeing the benefits.

 Digital wellness portals can also provide more tailored, personalized health and wellbeing support for employees as they use data to set goals based on their current health status, interests and preferences.
 They can also easily create company-wide challenges and reward incentives.

 BP engaged with FitBit’s group health division to implement a one million step challenge where employees who hit the mark over the course of a year were eligible for a more deductible health plan.
 In one year, 23,000 employees took over 23 billion steps.
 BP also offers a full digital wellness scheme to employees through a third party wellness provider called StayWell, which offers a variety of wellness programs to support the health needs and interests of plan participants.

 Social connectedness is important in the workplace because friendships among employees can promote positive business outcomes.

 According to the National Business Group on Health, people who have a best friend at work have higher overall wellbeing; are seven times more likely to be engaged in their jobs; are better at engaging customers; and produce higher quality work.

 Social connectedness can also boost employees’ mental wellbeing.